 How to get your copy:

 - To download a PDF of the printed publication, An Introduction to Lewy Body Dementia,for home printing, click here.
-(NOTE: This PDF file does not include the Medical Alert Wallet Card.
-Please note that this file is 4 MB and may take several minutes to download.)
+(NOTE: This PDF file includes the Medical Alert Wallet Card.)

 - To view the Medical Alert Wallet Card, click here.

-- To request a printed copy of An Introduction to Lewy Body Dementia and the Medical Alert Wallet Card, please send a self-addressed, stamped envelope with first class postage along with your request to LBDA, 912 Killian Hill Road SW, Suite 202C, Atlanta, GA 30047.
+- To request a printed copy of Facing Lewy Body Dementia Together and the Medical Alert Wallet Card, please send a self-addressed, stamped envelope with first class postage along with your request to LBDA, 912 Killian Hill Road SW, Suite 202C, Atlanta, GA 30047.

 - For multiple copies, please click here.